MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/LocalFunctionality/UnitedKingdom/united-kingdom-leaving-eu.md

 ## <a name="trade-across-borders-and-the-use-of-economic-operators-registration-and-identification-numbers"></a>Trade Across Borders and the Use of Economic Operators Registration and Identification Numbers
 Businesses in the UK are now subject to more administrative burdens when exporting and importing goods across borders, and one of these areas is with Customs.
-Although [!INCLUDE[prod_short](../../includes/prod_short.md)] does not support Customs documents by default, we have added a new **EORI number** field to the **Company Information**, **Customer**, and **Supplier** pages.
+Although [!INCLUDE[prod_short](../../includes/prod_short.md)] does not support Customs documents by default, we have added a new **EORI number** field to the **Company Information**, **Customer**, and **Vendor** pages.
 This field is added to the international version (W1) and is available in all versions for European countries.
 In the UK version, we have also added a **Supplementary VAT Reg.
 Number** field on the **Company Information** page for scenarios where you must provide more than one of VAT registration number.
 For example, this number is typically on invoices, depending on the countries/regions of the specific trade and on the movement of goods and services.

 Please engage your [!INCLUDE[prod_short](../../includes/prod_short.md)] reselling partner for assistance with adding the **EORI number** or **Supplementary VAT Reg.
 Number** to the relevant reports.